SourceVietnam news

 What is Drayage?

-In the logistics industry, Drayage refers to the process and costs associated with transporting goods between a manufacturer or warehouse and the port of origin or destination.
-Essentially, Drayage is the short-haul transportation at both ends of a shipment, connecting the initial shipper to the port and the port to the final consignee.
+In the logistics industry, Drayage refers to the process and costs of transporting goods between a manufacturer or warehouse and the port of origin or destination.
+Drayage is the short-haul transportation at both ends of a shipment, connecting the initial shipper to the port and the port to the final consignee.

 Popular types of Drayage